Ladder Operator Block-Encoding: Ladder Operators

 \subsection{Bosonic Ladder Operators}

-Bosonic modes have no physical limitation on the occupancy of each mode, hence the Hilbert space of a single bosonic mode is countably infinite dimensional.
+There is no physical limitation on the number of particles in a bosonic mode.
+This makes the Hilbert space of a single bosonic mode countably infinite dimensional.
 The commutation rules for the bosonic annihilation ($a_i$) and creation ($a_i^\dagger)$ operators are given by: